-• Elementary: For all of our students, we believe in a growth mindset to continuously improve in the areas defined by our Profile of a Graduate Attributes.
+• Elementary: For all our students, we believe in a growth mindset to continuously improve in the areas defined by our Profile of a Graduate Attributes.
 The Profile of a Graduate Attributes are essential to our students' achieving futures beyond what they can imagine.
 Therefore, we want to provide feedback to our students related to their continuous growth towards exhibiting the grade level appropriate Profile of a Graduate Attributes.
 The Profile of a Graduate Attributes are aligned to the dispositions of learning and behavior that we want to grow within our students.
-The dispositions are aligned to the Learning Characteristics.
+The dispositions are aligned to the Learning Characteristics listed on student conduct reports as defined in [Exhibit A].

-Students will collaborate with the classroom teacher to determine conduct marks for the L earning Characteristics including attributes of Communication, Collaboration, and Skills for Life.
+Students will collaborate with the classroom teacher to determine conduct marks for the Learning Characteristics including attributes of Communication, Collaboration, and Skills for Life.